nxyni/nxyni.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Ph.D. candidate at UC Davis with guidance from [Prof. Lifeng Lai](https://scholar.google.com/citations?user=gOhaCfUAAAAJ&hl=en).
-My current research focuses on proposing risk-sensitive reinforcement learning algorithms and analyzing the convergence as well as sample complexity.
-I am also interested in developing robust algorithms for reinforcement learning against attack, model uncertainty, etc.
+My research interests lie in risk-sensitive reinforcement learning, including algorithm efficiency, sample complexity and robustness.
+In particular, I have developed risk-sensitive RL algorithms based on new risk measures.
+On the other hand, I have also explored risk-sensitive RL under different setups, including the reward-free framework and with human feedback.

 I received the B.E. degree in Information Engineering from Zhejiang University, Hangzhou, China in 2019.